 Cost of a new iPod: $262 for a 5th generation

-By looking for options to fix items so that they last longer our family has saved $431.92 on these three items alone.
+By looking for options to fix items so that they last longer our family has saved over $400 on these three items.
 Not only did we save money but we also avoided shipping things off to the landfill or recycling bin (not that recycling is bad, reusing or renewing is just better).

 Have you ever saved money buying replacement parts on Amazon instead of re-buying the item?